 Join our small and scrappy team!
-The Student Press Law Center is seeking accomplished college journalists for paid internships in Washington, D.C.
-The application deadline is Dec.
-3.
+The Student Press Law Center is seeking accomplished college journalists and law students for paid internships in Washington, D.C.
+The application deadline is March 1.

 We’re seeking self-starting storytellers to chronicle student media organizations in perilous times, recognize trends in student media and help SPLC expand its audience and impact.
 The positions are open to undergraduate and graduate students as well as recent college graduates.
 Many interns arrange to receive academic credit from their college or university with the endorsement of the SPLC.